 Festive plants

-Decorations are just limited to baubles, trees and lights.
-You might also be partial to plants to add even more vibrancy to your house over the Christmas period.
-The ones to watch for with your dog are:
+Decorations aren’t just limited to baubles, trees and lights.
+You might also be partial to traditional festive plants that can make your home even more vibrant over the Christmas period.

 - Poinsettia